icedev576/flappybird-devkit/README.md

 Flappy Bird - Devkit (source code)
 =================

-This is a complete devkit for Unity 3D game engine for creating Flappy-Bird style games.
+This is a complete devkit for Unity 3D game engine (http://unity3d.com/) for creating Flappy-Bird style games.

+You can use the FREE version of the Unity the Professional version is not needed!

 It is working with Android, IOS, Windows Phone, and all other Unity target platform.
 But I only attached an adMob advertizing client, which is for Android only, you can add more.